asyncapi/training/VIDEO_1_SCRIPT.md

     •	XML-RPC, a remote procedure call protocol that uses XML as the data format and HTTP calls as the communication system.

-    • JSON-RPC, the same protocol as our previously explained XML-RPC, but in JSON format.
+    •	JSON-RPC, same as XML-RPC but in JSON format.

     •	REST (Representational State Transfer), a software architecture for hypermedia systems on the World Wide Web; a REST API uses the HTTP protocol.